-However, the second pocket is reserved only for the carry on; the other two larger suitcases do not have this feature.
-It depends how you travel, but it should not be an issue for most people.
+However, the second pocket is reserved only for the carry-on; the other two larger suitcases do not have this feature.
+It depends on how you travel, but it should not be an issue for most people.

-Other downsides of the Bossa Nova suitcase include lack of a lock, and non-expandable capacity.
-So, if you really want one of the lightest suitcase around, you will need to compromise on these features.
+Other downsides of the Bossa Nova suitcase include lack of a lock and non-expandable capacity.
+So, if you really want one of the lightest suitcases around, you will need to compromise on these features.

 Samsonite has a lot of lightweight suitcases, but the SoLyte DLX is easily a favorite of mine for those that like to travel.
-It is made from rugged polyester, and has a very durable exterior.
-The lightweight luggage comes with double spinner wheels and a retractable wheel handle for effortless manoeuvring.
+It is made from rugged polyester and has a very durable exterior.
+The lightweight luggage comes with double spinner wheels and a retractable wheel handle for effortless maneuvering.